-Right Information at the Right Time: how connectivity can strengthen the relationship between ag retailers and farmers
+Right information at the right time: strengthening the relationship between ag retailers and farmers

 According to a survey of more than 700 farmers, the most common frustration they have when dealing with retailers is the inability to get the right information at the right time.